temporalio/features/features/data_converter/transfer_types/spec.md

 #### Failure conversion

-Failure conversion should use the transfer converter before applying the configured payload converter to failure details.
+Failure conversion should NOT use the transfer converter.